yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

   frameborder="0"
 ></iframe>

 The test statistic (standard deviation of missingness across times) closely matches the null distribution generated by permutation.
-Since the observed value is not extreme and falls well within the range of expected variation under the null hypothesis, we conclude that the missingness of DEMAND.LOSS.MW **does not** depend on OUTAGE.START.TIME.
+Since the observed value is not extreme and falls well within the range of expected variation under the null hypothesis, we conclude that the missingness of `DEMAND.LOSS.MW` **does not** depend on `OUTAGE.START.TIME`.

 Therefore, with respect to this column, the missingness is consistent with Missing Completely At Random (MCAR).